jlim5634/jlim5634/README.md

 ## Hi there 👋

-## Hi my name is Joshua but you can call me Josh!
-I am a first-year undergraduate at the University of San Francisco majoring in computer science and minoring in investments.
-I am interested in AI development and quantiative development.
-Outside of school, I like to stay active by playing basketball or golfing.
+## Hi I'm Joshua Lim and I am a undergraduate student at USF majoring in CS and minoring in Finance/Investments.
+I'm passionate about applying algorithms, models, and software to AI/ML, quantitative trading, and the tech industry as a whole.
+Outside of school, I have an interest for barbering and am very passionate about weightlifting and staying active through basketball or golf.

 ### Feel free to reach me at jlim94122@gmail.com or www.linkedin.com/in/joshualim2006!